Tiledesk/.github/profile/README.md

-# Tiledesk: open-source AI agents to automate workflows
+# Tiledesk: open-source Agentic-AI Operating System

-Welcome to Tiledesk, the ultimate open-source hub for developers building AI-powered agents to automate workflows and enhance business operations.
+Welcome to Tiledesk, the ultimate open-source hub for developers building Agentic-AI automations.

+Tiledesk offers all you need to build your enterprise Agentic-AI solutions enabling scalable and fully automated workflows in minutes.
+Ready for real-world use cases across Support, Operations and more with multi-agents, humans in the loop, MCP, native RAGs and APIs

-Tiledesk empowers you to create intelligent AI agents and automate conversations seamlessly across multiple channels, including WhatsApp, websites and Facebook.
+Tiledesk empowers you to create intelligent AI agents and automate conversations and workflows seamlessly across multiple channels, including WhatsApp, websites, Facebook and more.
 With our open-core platform licensed under MIT, you can build, customize, and self-host solutions tailored to your specific needs.

+The Open-source version of Tiledesk includes all you need to run your open-source LLM models and RAGs safe into your own data center or private cloud.

 Looking to expand your product’s offering?
 Tiledesk’s white-label capabilities make it easy to integrate AI-powered workflows into your platform, enabling you to deliver unmatched value to your customers.